JosePeanilla/CataMe-Backend/README.md

 The server is designed to accept HTTP requests, which allow interaction with the information stored in the database.
 Below can be found the current implemented endpoints, divided by topic:

+#### Consumer users - Endpoints

+These endpoints allow obtaining information from ALL the registered consumers:

+- `GET /users/consumers` - Get the list of all registered consumers.
+- `POST /users/consumers` - Create a new consumer user.

 #### Users - Endpoints

-These endpoints allow obtaining information from the registered users:
+These endpoints allow obtaining information from ALL the registered users (consumers and wineries):

 - `GET /users` - Get the list of all registered users.
 - `GET /users/:id` - Get the information about a specific user.
-- `POST /users` - Create a new user.
 - `PATCH /users/:id` - Update a user's profile.
 - `DELETE /users/:id` - Delete a user's account.